LeaFrock/LeaFrock/README.md

 * :star2: **C# Star**.

-* 🔭 Advanced Backend Engineer of .NET, working on *Shanghai* of **China**.
+* :school: Advanced Backend Engineer of .NET, working on *Shanghai* of **China**.

-* 👯 Have experience in multiple technology areas, such as game-backend, web-crawler, web-backend...etc.
+* :muscle: Have experience in multiple technology areas, such as game-backend, web-crawler, web-backend...etc.

 * 💬 Any questions or collaborations about open-source codes based on C# are welcomed.